 Weekly family meetings.
 Meeting together as a family to discuss various topics can be a very effective way of dealing with difficult behaviors.
 Remember to not allow the meeting to get out of control.
 Find fun ways to allow everyone a chance to speak.
 Try to remain positive with the children.
 Don't allow the meeting to become a way for the other children in the home to attack one person.
 We use a family meeting right when new foster children first enter our home, but we also like to try to hold family meetings weekly.
 Here are guidelines on how to do weekly family meetings in your home.

 Chart child's behaviors.
 I became informed on the usefulness on behavior charts while working at a children's home.
 We not only targeted behaviors that the children needed to work on, but also behaviors that the children were already successful.
 This allowed the children to experience success every day.
 Behavior charts help the caregiver and the child see how they are progressing with targeted behaviors, such as cussing, not doing school work, arguing, and more.
 They can also be useful in helping social workers and birth parents see how the child is doing in the foster home.
-Here are a few guidelines and ideas on how to utilize a behavior chart in your home.

 Combine child discipline strategies.
 It would also be very easy to combine strategies when working with children.
 A behavior chart can very easily be turned into a token economy with stickers and the child is then earning privileges based on the chart.